LQR471814/MiniPrograms/README.md

 # Mini Programs

 A couple of small programs I make.
+Each program is in a different branch.

 ## List

 - ASCII Art From Image
 - ASCII Art Viewer (WxPython)
 - A thing to increase your CPS (Clicks Per Second)